Sidhant2104/mangify/README.md

 **Project Name:** Mangify

-**Purpose:** Convert regular images or content into manga-style visuals, making it fun and visually appealing.
+**Purpose:** Convert regular history topics or paragraphs into manga-style visuals, making learning fun, interactive, and visually engaging.

 **What This Project Does:**
-- Converts images into manga-style illustrations.
+- Converts history topics or paragraphs into **manga-style illustrations**.
+- Displays content using **images and dialogue/text bubbles** for easy understanding.
-- Provides an interactive and user-friendly interface built with Next.js.
+- Provides an **interactive and user-friendly interface** built with Next.js.
-- Fully responsive design for seamless experience on all devices.
+- Fully **responsive design** for seamless experience on all devices.
-- API routes ready for future expansion or integration.
+- **API routes ready** for future expansion or integration.
+- **Makes learning history fun and visually engaging**.

 ---